 Based on communication and information gleaned from its partners, the M&T Center will offer key career education and training - from industry certifications to a master’s degree.
-The Center, the first of its kind directed at M&T workforce development, launches at a timely juncture in global economic competition.
+The Center, the first of its kind directed at M&T Workforce Solutions, launches at a timely juncture in global economic competition.

 With almost 6,000,000 people employed in the transportation industry and over $300 billion worth of cargo moved by ship in the U.S. import and export trade, the need for cutting edge workforce is clear - and necessary - to leverage U.S. prominence in maritime and transportation.
 Among transportation issues, the trucking industry needs 20,000 long-haul drivers to keep up with freight demands.
 If the shortage persists, the American Trucking Association forecasts an 111,000-driver shortfall by 2014.
 From ship repair to trucking to hundreds of affiliated businesses, the need for a strong workforce pipeline has never been greater.

-Prepared to serve that need, the Maritime and Transportation Center launches with 30 founding partners that cross business, government, industry, military and educational paths - all focused on a common goal of economic growth through workforce development and career preparation drawn from comprehensive knowledge of the maritime and transportation realm.
+Prepared to serve that need, the Maritime and Transportation Center launches with 30 founding partners that cross business, government, industry, military and educational paths - all focused on a common goal of economic growth through Workforce Solutions and career preparation drawn from comprehensive knowledge of the maritime and transportation realm.